tholcman/eventsourcing-notes/README.md

 $commandDispatcher->dispatch($registerUser);
 ```

-The example php code is in this repo in `src/theCommandPart.php` so you can run it by
+The example php code is in this repo in `src/theCommandPart.php` so you can run it:

 ```
 php src/theCommandPart.php